icaros1700/Hello-world-/README.md

 # Hello-world-
+Hello
-My pat to be a developer
+This is my first step to become a developer